 DON’T Be a Lurker

 One of the places recruiters look for candidates is in industry groups.
 So, join one or more relevant professional groups offered on LinkedIn and take part in the discussion.
 These groups are also often where relevant job postings can be found.
 Another way to participate is to skim your news feed for anything relevant or interesting and comment as appropriate.
 Remember that depending on your privacy settings, your recent activity will be visible to viewers of your profile.

-DO Create Your Own Content
+DO Create Your Own Content to Leverage LinkedIn

 With LinkedIn you can create and post your own articles and videos.
 This is a wonderful way to expose a potentially huge audience to your knowledge and experience.
 If your skills aren’t up to par, you can call on a friend or connection for help.
 If you really don’t feel you can publish your own content, you can share other content that you come across, but make sure to compose a thoughtful comment to go with it.
 Everything you publish will show up on your connections’ news feeds.
 Also, they can be found via hashtag when you add those to your post.